A $q$-Queens Problem. VI. The Bishops' Period: Abstract

 \section{Abstract}

-Part~I showed that the number of ways to place $q$ nonattacking queens or similar chess pieces on an $n\times n$ square chessboard is a quasipolynomial function of $n$.
-We prove the previously empirically observed period of the bishops quasipolynomial, which is exactly 2 for three or more bishops.
+The number of ways to place $q$ nonattacking queens, bishops, or similar chess pieces on an $n\times n$ square chessboard is essentially a quasipolynomial function of $n$ (by Part~I of this series).
+The period of the quasipolynomial is difficult to settle.
+Here we prove that the empirically observed period 2 for three to ten bishops is the exact period for every number of bishops greater than 2.
 The proof depends on signed graphs and the Ehrhart theory of inside-out polytopes.

 \subjclass[2010]{Primary 05A15; Secondary 00A08, 05C22, 52C07, 52C35. }

 \keywords{Nonattacking chess pieces, Ehrhart theory, inside-out polytope, arrangement of hyperplanes, signed graph}